towardsthecloud/aws-cdk-python-starter-kit/README.md

 - 🤖 Automated Deploy Pipelines: Embrace CI/CD with out-of-the-box GitHub Actions workflows, automating your deployment processes for efficiency and reliability.
 - 🏗️ Project structure: The [project is structured](#project-structure) in a clean and intuitive way that allows you to easily manage your constructs and stacks for this CDK App.
 - 🛡️ Seamless Security: Leverage OpenID Connect for secure AWS deployments.
 Authenticate your GitHub Actions workflows directly with AWS, eliminating the need for stored credentials or long-lived secrets.
-- 📦 Improved Dependency Management: Dependencies and virtualenvs are managed with Poetry.
+- 📦 Improved Dependency Management: Dependencies are managed with pip and requirements.txt.
 - 📏 Fast Linting & formatting: Ruff is installed as a dev dependency right out of the box!
 - 🚀 Enhanced Pull Requests: Benefit from a built-in, fancy pull request template, making code reviews more structured and informative.